Biblical Theology

 Posted on 14 Feb at 14:02

-Context:1 Kings 11 is part of the historical account of King Solomon’s reign.
-It describes Solomon’s gradual decline and departure from wholehearted devotion to God.
-In this chapter, we see that Solomon’s heart turned away from the Lord due to his many foreign wives who led him astray.
+The passage sits within 1 Kings 11, a historical account of King Solomon’s reign that records his gradual decline and departure from wholehearted devotion to God.
+Solomon’s heart turned away from the Lord because of his many foreign wives who led him astray, setting the stage for the events that follow.

 Share this: